Hannah-Duong/Story-Game/README.md

 This project was created as a final project for the class Introduction to Programming in Python.
 It is a short story game.
 Credit to Luther Tychonievich for simplification of code (uvage.py).
-To run this file, unpack the zip file into a project and run game.py.
+To run this file, unpack the zip file into a project, download pygame and run game.py.